secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 1. Executive Sponsored Accounts are [listed in Salesforce](https://gitlab.my.salesforce.com/00O4M000004e2Ma)
 1. Executive Sponsor [Briefing Template](https://docs.google.com/document/d/1No6Hzv2UoeFi6Bl8qtVUYYy2hDA7ChwoVENboh8wuVs/edit#)

-##### Executive Opportunity Sponsorship Program
+##### Opportunity Sponsorship

+Summary:
+1. E-group members are assigned to *specific sales opportunities*.
+1. The Sponsor will be a member of the sales team for the duration of the specific opportunity only and roll off when the opportunity is closed.
+1. Sponsors will participate in both remote and in-person meetings as appropriate.
+1. Sponsors will share key learnings with E-Group on a periodic basis
+1. This is a *short-term assignment* (liklely weeks or months)

-In contrast to the Account Sponsorship Program outlined above which runs in perpetuity, the Opportunity Sponsorship is an ephemeral (ie: short lived) program where a member of the e-group is assigned as a dedicated part of the Opportunity Team for a specific FH FY21 [Swing Opportunity](https://about.gitlab.com/handbook/sales/sales-term-glossary/#swing-opportunity).
+In contrast to sponsorship of accounts, Opportunity Sponsorship is an ephemeral (ie: short lived) assignment where a member of the e-group is assigned as a dedicated part of the Opportunity Team for a specific [Swing Opportunity](https://about.gitlab.com/handbook/sales/sales-term-glossary/#swing-opportunity)with a close date in the next 6 months.
 Since there are very few Swing Opportunities in any given quarter, only a small number of Opportunities will have e-group sponsor.

-The primary purpose of the program is to improve our forecast accuracy by raising visibility of material deals to the e-team, exposing the sponsor to the opportunity process and strategy, and creating a forcing function for the Account Team to prepare properly and be accountable for specific actions during the life of the opportunity.
+The primary purpose of the program is to improve our forecast accuracy by raising visibility of material deals to the e-team, exposing the sponsor to the opportunity process and strategy, and creating additional accountability for specific actions throughout the company during the life of the opportunity.

 Example activities for sponsors:
 1. The e-group member will maintain direct relationships with Opportunity Team